peterszerzo/scaling-tricks-for-geo/README.md

 	localhost:1848

+The main rendering code is in ``src/simple.js``, important bits and pieces in the other files.

+When you're back, or if you're still with me, let's dive in!

 ## Interactive Visualizations in an MV* Architecture

-On using a populat MV* framework - Backbone - and the most popular dataviz library - d3.js -, Shirley Wu said "Yup, I totally agree, it's really not that difficult.
+On the combined use of the MV* framework Backbone and d3.js, the most popular dataviz library, Shirley Wu said the following: "Yup, I totally agree, it's really not that difficult.
 But what I do think is challenging (and interesting), is to use them together well".
 I resonated not only with the statement, but with the code examples she presented [on Backbone Conf III 2014](https://www.youtube.com/watch?v=TqXD0_tGPv8&list=PLlgxAbM67lYIGw8DnANC7VgREbzJRQged&index=7).
 She did a really good job ironing out the differences in which object-oriented Backbone views and functional d3 rendering workflows can be blended together.
 In an ever-so-slightly different flavor, these ideas found their way into my work as well.

-However, when I turned to using d3 for Geomapping applications within a larger Backbone app, I noticed an additional level of complexity.
-The prominent data structure for mapping, GeoJson (or TopoJson, which ends up converted into GeoJson at some point in the app lifecycle), looks quite a bit different than a Backbone model or collection.
-It has custom geometry data, a large file size.
-Working with it took some time to get accustomed to, and here is what I learned and the tricks that worked well for me.
+Things got yet more interesting when I turned to using d3 for geomapping applications within a larger MV* app.
+The prominent data structure for mapping, GeoJson (or TopoJson, which becomes GeoJson inside the an app anyway), looks quite a bit different than a Backbone model or collection.
+It has custom [format](http://geojson.org/), may weight hundreds of kilobytes, and tends to not be available with uploaded spreadsheet data I was mapping, requiring an additional ajax call and further processing.
+Working with it took some time to get accustomed to, and here is the approach that worked well for me.

-### On View Data: GeoJson, Enriched
+### GeoJson, Enriched

-#### A Short-lived Misconception
+#### A Short-lived Misconception of Rigid GeoData

-In several MV* framworks, models are available in the views with all their convenience methods. ``this.model.getSummary()``, ``@resource.createdSince()`` show up in view code across languages and frameworks for our enjoyment and relaxed nerves.
+In several MV* framworks, models are available in the views with all their convenience methods. ``this.model.getSummary()``, ``@resource.createdSince()`` show up in view code across languages and frameworks for our enjoyment and peace of mind.
 When I started out rendering GeoJson-based data, I thought I had to abandon this luxury for seemingly rigid, static constructs like the following:

 	geoJson = {
 		type: 'FeatureCollection',